 It also seeks to find the root of the problem and begin healing by treating the cause.
 Through exercise, diet, and lifestyle recommendations in addition to the chiropractic adjustments, patients can get relief from pain caused by injury, surgery, arthritis, and many other conditions.
 Chiropractic is so much more than a back pain treatment; it is a whole body, whole patient treatment.

 The information herein on "Opioids!
-Chiropractic Is The Safer Alternative" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+Chiropractic Is The Safer Alternative" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.